codecraftingtools/codecraftingtools.github.io/src/design.rst

 makes it a great choice, given our design goals and application domains.
 For this reason, we haven chosen to use **message passing as the standard means of inter-component communication** in our software.

+The standardized messaging interface integrated into our software tool chain is designed to be as general-purpose as possible.
+This allows each run-time environment implementation to choose a **messaging system that is tailored to the specific application domain of interest**.
+For example, the run-time environment may choose to transmit messages between components via POSIX message queues, UDP sockets, ZeroMQ sockets, or Qt signals and slots.
+Using a standardized messaging API isolates the components from the details of the underlying messaging system.

+Another significant point about the design of our messaging interface is that, unlike some messaging APIs, **neither the source nor the destination components are aware of the specific component with which they are communicating**.
+The connection of message senders and receivers occurs outside of the component, when the component is instantiated and integrated into a higher-level component or application in the context of a run-time environment.

 Standardized Component Interfaces
 ---------------------------------